mirima2/other_products_guidelines/docs/source/field_description.rst

 **Usage Instruction**

-This element is used for a textual description of what the software does.
+This element is used for a textual description of what the research product does.
 The descriptionType must be set to the DataCite term "Abstract".

 **Example**